tie-set/stadle_docs/docs/overview.rst

 * 5G-friendliness: The delay in communication to obtain collective intelligence can be dramatically reduced by employing decentralized FL servers located at edge servers.
 * Traceability: Our platform has the performance tracking capability that monitors and manages the transition of collective intelligence models in the decentralized system.

+General Terminologies
+*********************

+There are 3 main components in STADLE.

+- Persistence-server

+  - A core functionality which helps in keeping track of various database entries.
+  - Packaged as a command inside `stadle` library.
+  - `stadle persistence-server [args]`

+- Aggregator

+  - A core functionality which helps aggregation process.
+  - Packaged as a command inside `stadle` library.
+    - `stadle aggregator [args]`

+- Client

+  - A core functionality which helps executing the machine learning code from client side.
+  - Packaged inside `stadle` library as a class.
+    - `from stadle import BasicClient`
+    - `class BasicClient` is used to let `stadle` know that the following code is going to be ML.

+- Agent

+  - In charge of communicating with `stadle` core functions.
+  - Let's `stadle` know which agent is trying to aceess and perform actions.
+  - Helpful in restricting access to malicious actors.

 Ready to get started?
 Great!
 Click here for installation steps.